rhum0ne/Worldcraft/README.md

 followed by the biome name for every column.
 World metadata stores the seed (long) and the spawn coordinates as integers.

-Chunk data is written on a background thread to avoid stalling the game when unloading chunks.
+When a chunk unloads, its data is written on a background thread and the chunk is deleted once the save completes.
+This prevents loading incomplete files while keeping the main loop responsive.